 The district follows the following hardware model:

-- Preschool: three iPads for each classroom (equivalent of one iPad for every five students)
+- Preschool: one iPad for every five students

-- Kindergarten: one Chromebook for every four students
+- Kindergarten: one iPad for every four students

 - Grade 1: one iPad for every student